the1scient/forex-backend/README.md

  ### Testing:
  The tests are made with **Jest**.
 You can test it with:
- > jest server.test.ts
+ > yarn jest server.test.ts

  to see the test coverage:
- > jest server.test.ts --coverage
+ > yarn jest server.test.ts --coverage

 ### .Env file configuration: